 RIA (Registered Investment Advisor)

 A Registered Investment Advisor is a person or company which has received the required training, certifications, and regulatory compliance to legally give investment advice.
-RIA’s charge advisory fees on the assets under their management (or on an hourly basis less commonly) and have a “fiduciary responsibility” under the law to act in the best interest of their client.
-This is in contrast to broker-dealers who make money on commissions based on the products they sell and are held to a “suitability” standard under the law.
+RIA charges advisory fees on the assets under their management (or on an hourly basis less commonly) and has a “fiduciary responsibility” under the law to act in their client’s best interest.
+This contrasts with broker-dealers who make money on commissions based on the products they sell and are held to a “suitability” standard under the law.

 People refer to The Dow Jones Industrial Average (DJIA) as “the Dow” or the “Dow Jones”.
-The Dow is not a market, but a price-weighted index that tracks and represents how a small number (30) of the largest publically traded stocks are doing.
-It used to just include industrial companies but is broader today.
-Because the Dow only includes 30 companies, the S&P 500 is considered a better index for the broader US stock market as a whole.
+The Dow is not a market but a price-weighted index that tracks and represents how a small number (30) of the largest publically traded stocks are doing.
+It is used just to include industrial companies but is broader today.
+Because the Dow only consists of 30 companies, the S&P 500 is considered a better index for the broader US stock market.

-NASDAQ stands for the National Association of Securities Dealers Automated Quotations, which is a major electronic stock market exchange, second only to the NYSE in terms of Market Cap.
-Based in the US, the NASDAQ is notable for including non-US based stocks as well as not having a physical trading floor.
+NASDAQ stands for the National Association of Securities Dealers Automated Quotations, a major electronic stock market exchange, second only to the NYSE in terms of Market Cap.
+Based in the US, the NASDAQ is notable for including non-US-based stocks and not having a physical trading floor.
 “The NASDAQ” also refers to the stock market index by the same name, which tracks all of the stocks listed on the NASDAQ exchange.
 The NASDAQ has more tech-related stocks than the NYSE.

-NYSE stands for the New York Stock Exchange, the largest stock exchange in the world in terms of market capitalization.
+NYSE stands for the New York Stock Exchange, the largest stock exchange globally in terms of market capitalization.
 Founded in 1792 in New York City, the NYSE is home to most of the 30 companies that form the Dow Jones.
 The NYSE can be monitored using the NYSE Composite Index.

-Day trading is when an investor initiates and exits positions in the market all in the same day.
-If an investor enters and exits short term positions over multiple days or just a few weeks, they are referred to as a “swing trader”.
-Day traders need to open special accounts for day trading in order to follow regulations.
+Day trading is when an investor initiates and exits positions in the market all on the same day.
+If an investor enters and exits short-term positions over multiple days or just a few weeks, they are referred to as a “swing trader”.
+Day traders need to open special accounts for day trading to follow regulations.
 See Regulation T for more.

 Market Capitalization refers to the total value that investors in the market are collectively ascribing to a corporation via share price.
 Market Cap is the collective value of all outstanding shares (the number of shares outstanding multiplied by the share price).
-Investment analysists use the market cap to discern whether a stock is overpriced or not, as well as to group public companies into categories like (e.g. Large Cap, Mid Cap, Small Cap).
+Investment analysts use the market cap to discern whether a stock is overpriced or not and group public companies into categories (e.g., Large Cap, Mid Cap, Small Cap).

 More Advanced Terms

 Balance Sheet The balance sheet is the financial statement prepared by a company’s accountants to give a snapshot in time of what that company owns (its assets), what it owes in the form of debt and payments due (its liabilities), and which shareholders own what portion of the resulting valuation (the equity).
-Investors care about balance sheets because the information helps investors assess and compare the health and potential growth of companies.
+Investors care about balance sheets because the information helps investors assess and compare companies’ health and potential growth.

 An indicator is a calculated measure of some aspect of performance.
-Fundamental investment analysis uses indicators that measure aspects of the underlying company behind the stock such as Earnings Per Share.
-Technical indicators on the other hand don’t focus on the company at all, but rather the trends related to the price and volume of a security, such as a moving average.
+Fundamental investment analysis uses indicators that measure aspects of the underlying company behind the stock, such as Earnings Per Share.
+On the other hand, technical indicators don’t focus on the company at all but rather on the trends related to the price and volume of a security, such as a moving average.

-Investors rely upon a comprehensive report that publically traded companies are required to publish for their shareholders once a year with updates about their activities, financials, opportunities, and more.
+Investors rely upon a comprehensive report that publically traded companies must publish for their shareholders once a year with updates about their activities, financials, opportunities, and more.
 Annual reports are required by the SEC (Securities & Exchange Commission).
 Investors and fund managers spend a lot of time combing through annual and quarterly reports to determine whether to buy/hold/sell a company’s shares.

-Technically, arbitrage refers to buying and selling the same asset in two different markets at the exact same time in order to make a profit from the price difference between the two markets.
-In practice, investors tend to use the term arbitrage to refer to any opportunity to make a profit purely by selling in a different marketplace than where you purchased the security.
+Technically, arbitrage refers to buying and selling the same asset in two different markets simultaneously to make a profit from the price difference between the two markets.
+In practice, investors use the term arbitrage to refer to any opportunity to make a profit purely by selling in a different marketplace than where you purchased the security.

 Averaging down refers to buying more of an existing holding because the share price has gone down.
-If you buy more at lower prices, then you reduce your average cost per share, thereby increasing your profit potential if the price comes back up.
-For example, if an investor buys 2 shares of stock X for $20, then their average cost per share is $10.
-But if the price drops to $7 on what the investor believes is a temporary over-reaction to negative news, that investor might “average down” and buy 2 more shares.
-This would reduce his average cost per share from $10 to $8.50.
-Averaging down is only a good idea if you’re confident that the price will eventually come back up.
+If you buy more at lower prices, you reduce your average cost per share, thereby increasing your profit potential if the price comes back up.
+For example, if an investor buys two shares of stock X for 20, their average cost per share is 10.
+But if the price drops to 7 on what the investor believes is a temporary over-reaction to negative news, that investor might “average down” and buy two more shares.
+This would reduce his average cost per share from 10 to $8.50.
+Averaging down is only a good idea if you’re confident that the price will eventually come up.

 Bear Market and Bull Market

-The investment community refers to stock market periods when stock prices are rising (faster than inflation) as Bull Markets because a bull was historically a sign of strength and wealth.
-Bulls, on the other hand, were just a nuisance and a threat.
+The investment community refers to stock market periods when stock prices rise (faster than inflation) as Bull Markets because a bull was historically a sign of strength and wealth.
+On the other hand, the Bulls were just a nuisance and a threat.
 So a market that is falling or in recession is called a bear market.

 Blue Chip Stocks

-Book value refers to the net value of a company’s assets minus its liabilities, according to the balance sheet.
-Book value is used to calculate book value per share, which is used by investors to evaluate whether they should purchase stock at a certain price or not.
+According to the balance sheet, book value refers to the net value of a company’s assets minus its liabilities.
+Book value is used to calculate book value per share, which investors use to evaluate whether they should purchase stock at a specific price or not.

 Capital Gains (and Capital Losses)

-Capital gains are the increases in value (profits) that your investments produce.
-These gains are required to be reported for tax purposes, and they taxed at a different rate than ordinary income.
+Capital gains are the value increases (profits) that your investments produce.
+These gains must be reported for tax purposes, and they are taxed at a different rate than ordinary income.
 Capital losses refer to the amount that your investments decreased in value over a period of time.
 Capital losses are also reported in certain tax situations.

-Float, in an investing context, refers to the number of shares currently held by the general public (so Float = Outstanding Shares - Restricted Shares - Closely Held Shares).
+In an investing context, Float refers to the number of shares currently held by the general public (so Float = Outstanding Shares – Restricted Shares – Closely Held Shares).
 Float is relevant because it can provide clues about the liquidity of a particular security.

 Initial Public Offering (IPO)

-Trading on margin is an example of using leverage.
-An investor trading on margin is borrowing funds from their broker to make trades, which are typically collateralized using some of the investor’s other funds to ensure that the broker gets repaid.
-You need a Margin Account in order to trade on margin.
+Margin trading is an example of using leverage.
+An investor trading on margin is borrowing funds from their broker to make trades, typically collateralized using some of the investor’s other funds to ensure that the broker gets repaid.
+You need a Margin Account to trade on margin.
 If you try to use a cash account to day trade, you will likely break Regulation T rules and have your account restricted for 90 days.

-A moving average is a charted line that takes the average price of a certain period of days preceding and charts that in order to mute daily volatility and reveal the momentum or direction a stock price is heading.
+A [moving average/moving-average) is a charted line that takes the average price of a certain period of days preceding and charts that to mute daily volatility and reveal the momentum or direction a stock price is heading.

 The Price to Earnings Ratio (P/E Ratio) is a statistical measure used by analysts to assess whether the shares of a particular company are a good buy or not.
 They take the price of a single share and divide it by the profit earned per share (EPS), and the resulting ratio reveals how many dollars an investor must pay for every dollar a share earns the company.
 For example, a P/E ratio of 15 means that shares are trading for 15 times earnings.

 To sell short means that you are selling a security before you’ve technically even purchased that security.
-A short seller borrows the security for a limited time in order to sell it, buy it back later, and return it to replace the dealer’s inventory.
-Selling short is only profitable if the price of the stock goes down after the investor makes the initial sale.
-In this way, it is the opposite strategy of the traditional long term investor.
+A short seller borrows the security for a limited time to sell it, repurchase it later, and return it to replace the dealer’s inventory.
+Selling short is only profitable if the stock price goes down after the investor makes the initial sale.
+This way, it is the opposite strategy of the traditional long-term investor.

-A share buyback is when a public company decides to buy shares back from shareholders in the open market in order to reduce the number of shares outstanding for strategic financial reasons.
+A share buyback is when a public company decides to repurchase shares from shareholders in the open market to reduce the number of shares outstanding for strategic financial reasons.
 Share buybacks often lead to an increase in the valuation of the outstanding shares.

 After Hours Trading

-After-hours trading refers to trades made outside of normal hours when the exchange is open.
-After-hours trades are processed over Electronic Communications Networks (ECNs) that matches buyers’ and sellers’ orders automatically.
+After-hours trading refers to trades made outside of regular hours when the exchange is open.
+After-hours trades are automatically processed over Electronic Communications Networks (ECNs) that automatically match buyers’ and sellers’ orders.

-A rally is a continuous significant rise in stock prices which theoretically may last for any length of time but in practice often plays out somewhere from a few days to a few months.
+A rally is a continuous significant rise in stock prices that theoretically may last for any length of time but often plays out somewhere from a few days to a few months.
 A rally can be termed a bull market rally or a bear market rally depending on the context in which it takes place.
 You can also have an “intraday rally”.

 Pink Sheet Stocks

-Pink sheet stocks are stocks that are not traded on any exchange, but rather through the facilitation of a broker-dealer network “over the counter” (directly between dealers rather than through a facilitated exchange).
-Pink sheet stocks do not have to provide financial information like companies listed on the exchanges do because they are not regulated by the SEC.
-Pink Sheet Stocks are viewed as being significantly more risky investments due to the lack of regulation and transparency requirements, which opens the door to fraudulent “shell companies”.
+Pink sheet stocks are not traded on any exchange but rather through the facilitation of a broker-dealer network “over the counter” (directly between dealers rather than through a facilitated exchange).
+Pink sheet stocks do not have to provide financial information like companies listed on the exchanges because they are not regulated by the SEC.
+Pink Sheet Stocks are viewed as significantly more risky investments due to the lack of regulation and transparency requirements, which opens the door to fraudulent “shell companies”.

-When an investor uses a cash account, they are required to pay for a security with “settled” cash before selling that security.
+When an investor uses a cash account, they must pay for security with “settled” cash before selling that security.
 If they sell a security before the payment has settled, they break free ride rules in Regulation T, and will likely have their account restricted.

-When a trader buys and sells the same security within the same day, it is considered a day trade and has special regulations and requirements that the trader must follow.
+When a trader buys and sells the same security within the same day, it is considered a day trade and has unique regulations and requirements that the trader must follow.